 After the effectiveness of the Proposed Amendments, the Company may redeem the outstanding shares of Series B Preferred Stock, in whole but not in part, on a date fixed by the Company on or prior to the date that is two (2) years after the Series B Amendment Effective Date.
 If the Company has not provided written notice of its election to redeem the Series B Preferred Stock by the date that is sixty-five (65) days after the Series B Amendment Effective Date, then, upon the written request of any holder of Series B Preferred Stock on or prior to the date that is two (2) years after the Series B Amendment Effective Date, the Company will redeem the outstanding shares of Series B Preferred Stock on a date fixed by the Company within ninety (90) days of receipt by the Company of such stockholder request.
 The Company may delay the closing of such redemption if the Company would be prohibited from paying the Series B Remainder Consideration under section 2-311 of the MGCL, until such time determined in good faith by the Board of Directors that the Company would be permitted to pay the Series B Remainder Consideration.
-The Special Redemption will not prejudice any person's rights, if any, to receive amounts in connection with the Maryland Action.

-If the payment of cash in exchange for all of the shares of Series B Preferred Stock and Series C Preferred Stock tendered in the Exchange Offers would cause us to violate any of the Cash Consideration Restrictions, then, in lieu of the cash portion of the Series B Remainder Consideration, holders of shares of Series B Preferred Stock will receive thirty (30) shares of New Preferred Stock upon redemption of each share of Series B Preferred Stock.
+If the payment of cash in exchange for all of the shares of Series B Preferred Stock and Series C Preferred Stock tendered in the Exchange Offers would cause us to violate any of the Cash Consideration Restrictions, then, in lieu of the cash portion of the Series B Remainder Consideration, holders of shares of Series B Preferred Stock will receive fifty (50) shares of New Preferred Stock upon redemption of each share of Series B Preferred Stock.